keboola/developers-docs/extend/generic-extractor/configuration/config/mappings.md

 |flowers|users_aeb1d126471eef24c0769437f4e7adaa|

 The nested properties `address.street`, `address.county` and `address_city` were automatically
-flattened into columns named as concatenation of the parent and child property name.
-The array property `interests` was turned into a separate table and linked through using `JSON_parentId` column and auto-generated keys.
+flattened into columns named as a concatenation of the parent and child property names.
+The array property `interests` was turned into a separate table and linked using `JSON_parentId` column and auto-generated keys.

 See [example [EX063]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/063-mapping-automatic).

-**Note:** When using Automatic mapping you may get result tables with **changing structure**.
+**Note:** When using automatic mapping, you may get result tables with **changing structure**.
 A typical example is when the API returns a completely empty response in which case no tables are created for the job.
 When Manual mapping is used, the generated table structure always honors the mapping setting.
 See [example [EX137]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/137-mapping-tables-nested-empty).

 ### Basic Manual Mapping
-Maybe you are not interested in the user `interests` and want to simplify the users table to three columns: `country`, `name` and `id`.
+Maybe you are not interested in the user `interests` and want to simplify the user table to three columns: `country`, `name` and `id`.
 The following mapping configuration does the trick:

 {% highlight json %}